PorteAperteSulWeb/pasw2015/github/README.md

 If you are using a WordPress Multisite installation, the plugin **should** be network activated.

 When first downloading and installing a plugin from GitHub you might have to do the following, otherwise the next update may not be able to cleanup after itself and re-activate the updated plugin or theme.
+Or you can just use the remote install feature and this will be done for you. :wink:

 1. Unzip the archive.
 2. Fix the folder name to remove to extra stuff GitHub adds to the download, like _-master_.